 Ultimately, people use the label that feels most comfortable for them, and some people may use more than one label to describe themselves.
 People of all sexes and genders make up our community, and are included in who bisexual and pansexual people have the capacity to love and be attracted to!
-For details on how these labels are defined, check out our page on bisexuality & pansexuality here.
+For details on how these labels can be defined, check out our definitions page here.

 What is it like to come out as bi+?

 Coming out is a complex process, something that’s done repeatedly throughout our lives.
 Sometimes we might have to come out multiple times to the same person.
 If we are in long-term monogamous relationships with someone of the same or a different gender, others might assume that we are gay or straight, and coming out might sometimes mean reminding folks that we are always still bisexual.
 For more details, check out our page on coming out here.

 Do I need to come out?